Arnab-Gupta/predictable-latency-schedulers/silo.md

 1. Silo leverages the tight coupling between bandwidth and delay: controlling tenant bandwidth leads to determinstic bounds on network queuing delay.

-1. uses a novel hypervisor-based policing mechanishm that achieves packet pacing at sub-microsecond granularity, ensuring tenants do not exceed their allowances.
+1. Uses a novel hypervisor-based policing mechanishm that achieves packet pacing at sub-microsecond granularity, ensuring tenants do not exceed their allowances.

 1. Silo provides latency guarantees by leveraging admission control and relying on deterministic network calculus (DNC).